vanshduggar/JenkinsDeployment/README.md

-# JenkinsDeployment
+# Employee-CRUD-API
-This Repository is for Jenkins (CI/CD) Deployment
+Web API example in ASP.NET Core 6.0 using Entity Framework Core with Repository Pattern